-As we know, our research was the first study about micro-eukaryotic meta-analysis in CRC, and we want to know whether our methodologies were corrected or not.
-We tend to utilize these criteria to select the bacterial candidates.
-Compared with micro-eukaryotes, the difference between bacteria in healthy controls and CRC is more significant; we gained 31 features through two filters (see Methods).
-At least half of the bacterial candidates have informed cancer-related33–44 or the reported probiotics45–50, including some well-known cancer-related bacteria, such as Fusobacterium nucleatum, Parvimonas micra, and Gemella morbillorum; and some famous probiotics, such as Roseburia intestinalis, Bifidobacterium bifidum, and Streptococcus thermophilus.
-This result revealed that our discovery was validated the previous analysis selection were credible.
-And next, we aimed to explore the associations between the micro-eukaryotes and bacteria.
-We utilized the same method, DGCA24, as the internal correlation of micro-eukaryotes.
-We discovered the relationship of microeukaryote-bacteria was weaker than internal micro-eukaryotes.
-However, we explored that the associations in CRC were much more potent than in healthy control, same with internal micro-eukaryotes correlations (figure 4 and supplementary table 7).
+To identify the significant differentially abundant bacteria between CRC and healthy individuals, we used Wilcoxon rank-sum test with a stricter selection criteria (q-value < 0.01, log2FC>0.5, and removed the unclassified species) (supplementary table 10).
+We identified 31 differentially abundant bacteria in CRC which was more significant as compared to those in fungi (supplementary table 10).
+At least half of the bacteria identified have been reported to be CRC-related33–44 or probiotics45–50, including well-known CRC-associated pathogens, such as Fusobacterium nucleatum, Parvimonas micra, and Gemella morbillorum; as well as famous probiotics, such as, Roseburia intestinalis, Bifidobacterium bifidum, and Streptococcus thermophilus.
+The consistent result in differentially abundant bacteria analysis implied that our methods used in previous differentially abundant fungi analysis were credible.
+Next, we asked whether the correlations between the fungi and bacteria are associated with CRC.
+We performed DGCA24, to calculate the correlation between fungi and bacteria.
+We discovered that the fungal-bacterial corrlations were weaker than inter-fungi correlations across all three groups (CRC, Adenoma and Healthy control) (supplementary table 11).
+However, the fungal-bacterial correlation was still stronger in CRC when compared to healthy control, which is the same as inter-fungi correlations (figure 4 and supplementary table 11).

-Alternative enteric microbiome in CRC and A. rambellii interacted domains with F. nucleatum and P. micra
+Alternative enteric microbiome in CRC, and fungi were the important potential biomarkers or inducement for CRC

-Our previous work only compared the distribution, counts, or value of correlation index in different groups.
-Still, we intended to use a more reliable method, DGCA24, to judge the differences in the correlation of enteric microbiome between CRC and healthy control (figure 4).
-DGCA identified the z-score to represent the relative strength of differential association (see methods).
-The positive z-score refers to the correlation in CRC is weaker than the healthy control, while the negative z-score means the correlation is more positive in CRC (figure 5b).

-Our results revealed a marked difference in correlations among micro-eukaryotes and bacteria in CRC and healthy (figure 5a).
-Correlations among micro-eukaryotes were higher in healthy controls compared to CRC (figure 5a).
-In contrast, correlations among bacteria were increased in CRC (figure 5a).
-When assessing micro-eukaryotes-bacteria correlations, two peaks at -5 and 5 were observed, indicating the micro-eukaryotes-bacteria correlations didn't exist in the gentle relationship.
-Collectively, our results implicated those correlations among micro-eukaryotes were weakened in CRC, while bacteria-bacteria correlations were utterly opposite.
-And associations of micro-eukaryotes-bacteria existed above two situations.
+Our results revealed a marked difference in correlations among fungi and bacteria in CRC and healthy (figure 5a).
+Correlations among fungi were higher in healthy controls compared to CRC (figure 5a).
+In contrast, intra-bacterial relationships were increased in CRC (figure 5a).
+When assessing fungi-bacteria correlations, two peaks at -5 and 5 were observed, indicating the fungi-bacteria correlations didn't exist in the gentle relationship.
+Collectively, our results implicated those correlations among fungi were weakened in CRC, while bacteria-bacteria correlations were utterly opposite.
+And associations of fungi-bacteria existed above two situations.

 We also defined the nine cases in the pair correlation comparison (figure 5b and see methods).
 Our results showed that the most significant correlations were '+/+', '+/0', and '0/+', indicating that the most meaningful comparisons (pmVal < 0.05) were based on the positive correlations; in other words, negative correlations were rare (figure 5c).
-Notably, only the internal micro-eukaryotes had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
+Notably, only the internal fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
 It might reveal some potential markers or changes in the stage alteration.